The-cheeseDOS-Project/cheeseDOS/docs/shell-scripting.md

 Then when you get into `txt` you can type out the script, here's how to make one.

-So if i want to make a program that slowly prints out "Welcome to csh!"
-I would just put this in the csh file,
+So if i want to make a program that slowly prints out "Welcome to csh!" and repeats `csh!` 5 times, I would just put this in the csh file:

 ```
 say Welcome